WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique.md

 [^OperatorPrecedenceParsing]: [Operator-precedence parsing](https://en.wikipedia.org/wiki/Operator-precedence_parser) is a parsing technique that uses a table of operator precedence levels to parse expressions.
 It is a type of **top-down parsing** that can handle operator precedence and associativity efficiently.
 The technique was introduced by **Joseph Weizenbaum** in 1961 and later extended by **Vaughan Pratt** in 1973 in the 1st annual ACM SIGPLAN Symposium on Proceedings of the Principles of Programming Languages. pp41-51.

+[^RecursiveDescent]: [Recursive descent parsing](https://en.wikipedia.org/wiki/Recursive_descent_parser) is a type of **top-down parsing** that uses a set of recursive procedures to parse input according to a given formal grammar.

 [^Parsing]: [Parsing](https://en.wikipedia.org/wiki/Parsing) is the process of analyzing a sequence of symbols to determine its grammatical structure with respect to a given formal grammar.
 It is an essential step in the compilation process of programming languages.
 Parsing is used to transform source code into an abstract syntax tree[^AST] that can be further processed by a compiler or interpreter.

 [^OperatorPrecedence]: [Operator precedence](https://en.wikipedia.org/wiki/Operator_precedence) is a rule that defines the order in which operators are evaluated in an expression.
 Operators with higher precedence are evaluated before operators with lower precedence.
 For example, in the expression `3 + 4 * 5`, the `*` operator has higher precedence than the `+` operator, so it is evaluated first.